Posted in Marketing and Strategy Terms, Total Reads: 637

-A sales compensation plan should include the following essential elements:
+A compensation plan should include the following essential elements:

-a) Strategy: The sales strategy and the business objective in order to set targets
+a) Strategy: The company's strategy and the business objective in order to set targets

 b) Performance measures: Set benchmarks, performance measures and metrics to help the sales force and to determine the focus areas